Information

 The Victim Information and Advice service (VIA) will let you know if you're eligible.

 The scheme has 2 parts.
-You can choose to receive information under either or both parts.
+You can choose to receive information under part 1 and part 2 in some circumstances.

 Part 1